Carpet Beetle Larvae

 What do carpet beetle larvae eat?

-Carpet beetle larvae eat a varied diet that is composed mainly of animal hair, silk plants, feathers, natural fibers (like wool), and other dead insects.
+Carpet beetle larvae eat a varied diet that is composed mainly of animal hair, silk plants, feathers, natural fibers (wool/cotton), and other dead insects.
 Carpet beetle larvae aren’t dangerous to people (except for the occasional skin rash because of their bristles), but are known to damage personal items because of their feeding habits.

 DIY carpet beetle larvae prevention and control tips

-There are a few steps that you can take to help prevent carpet beetle larvae from moving inside and damaging your personal belongings.
+There are a few steps that you can take to help prevent carpet beetle larvae from moving inside and damaging your personal belongings:

 Routinely vacuum and dust to pick up shed pet hair, human hair, and dust.

-When storing woolen clothing items or clothing made from natural fibers, make sure to place them in pest proof storage containers.
+When storing woolen clothing items or clothing made from natural fibers, make sure to place them in pest-proof storage containers.

 Professional carpet beetle larvae control